Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Two spots work well for parent dances.

 Both work.
-What doesn't: sandwiching parent dances between toasts in the middle of dinner.
+What doesn't work: sandwiching parent dances between toasts in the middle of dinner.
 Energy dies every time.

 You don't have to do both